-- 1 INRB,I.P.-Laboratório Nacional Investigação Veterinária, Estrada de Benfica, 701, 1549-011, Lisboa, Portugal; E-mail: marina.martins@lniv.min-agricultura.pt; coimbra.mm@gmail.com - 2 Escola Superior de Hotelaria e Turismo do Estoril, Av.
+- 1 INRB,I.P.-Laboratório Nacional Investigação Veterinária, Estrada de Benfica, 701, 1549-011, Lisboa, Portugal; E-mail: marina.martins@lniv.min-agricultura.pt; coimbra.mm@gmail.com - Escola Superior de Hotelaria e Turismo do Estoril, Av.
 Condes Barcelona, 2769-510, Estoril, Portugal; E-mail: ines.almeida@eshte.pt - 3 CIISA- Faculdade Medicina Veterinária, Av.
-Universidade Técnica de Lisboa, 1300-477, Lisboa, Portugal; E-mail: bernardo@fmv.utl.pt

-Author to whom correspondence should be addressed; E-Mail: marina.martins@lniv.minagricultura.pt; Tel.: +351 217115337; Fax: +351 217115384
+Universidade Técnica de Lisboa, 1300-477, Lisboa, Portugal; E-mail: bernardo@fmv.utl.pt - Author to whom correspondence should be addressed; E-Mail: marina.martins@lniv.minagricultura.pt; Tel.: +351 217115337; Fax: +351 217115384

-Received: 11 January 2008; in revised form: 18 February 2008 / Accepted: 18 March 2008 / Published: 20 March 2008
+Received: 11 January 2008; in revised form: 18 February 2008 / Accepted: 18 March 2008 / Published: 20 March 2008 / Republished: 12 August 2008

 Abstract: Aflatoxins are secondary metabolites produced by some competent mould strains of Aspergillus flavus, A. parasiticus and A. nomius.
-These compounds have been extensively studied concerning its toxicity for animals and humans; they are able to induce liver cancer and caused a large range of adverse effects on living organisms.
+These compounds have been extensively studied with regards to their toxicity for animals and humans; they are able to induce liver cancer and may cause a wide range of adverse effects in living organisms.
 Aflatoxins are found as natural contaminants of food and feed; the main line of the strategy to control them is based on the prevention of the mould growth in raw vegetable or during its storage and monitoring of each crop batch.
-Moulds growth is conditioned by many ecological factors, including biotic one's.
-Hazard characterization models for Aflatoxins in crops must take in consideration the biotic interaction that moulds establish between them on their growth development.
+Mould growth is conditioned by many ecological factors, including biotic ones.
+Hazard characterization models for aflatoxins in crops must take into consideration biotic interactions between moulds and their potential effects on growth development.
 The aim of this work is to study the effect of the biotic interaction of 14 different wild strains of Aspergilla (different species), with a competent strain (Aspergillus parasiticus ATCC 15517) using an in vitro production model.
-The laboratorial model concerns to a natural matrix (humidified cracked corn), in which each wild strain challenged the producer strain for Aflatoxins production.
-Cultures were incubated at 28°C for 12 days and sampled at 8th and 12th.
-Aflatoxins detection and guantification was performed by HPLC using a procedure with a MRPL = 1 μ g/kg.
-Results of those interactive cultures revealed both synergic and antagonist effects on the Aflatoxin biosynthesis.
-Productivity increases were particularly evident at 8th day of incubation with wild strains of A. flavipes
+The laboratory model used was a natural matrix (humidified cracked corn), on which each wild strain challenged the aflatoxin production of a producer strain.
+Cultures were incubated at